How Assisted Living Wellness Programs Promote Senior Health and Fitness

 In assisted living and other types of senior communities, nutrition and fitness usually fall under the umbrella of Wellness Programs that target residents’ mental and physical health — and many do a great job of keeping their residents healthy and fit.

 The Assisted Living Federation of America recently praised The Terraces of Phoenix in Phoenix, which has high participation in its wellness programs — and correspondingly low rates of falls and hospitalizations.
 Their program includes group fitness classes, personal training, and/or independent gym and pool use, and its goal is to improve strength, balance and ability to perform activities of daily living.

-Many senior communities offer integrated health, nutrition and fitness services in their Wellness Programs, such as Arbor Ridge Senior Living in Highland Park, Illinois, which includes Clinical Services, Nutrition, Fall Prevention and Diabetic Services as part of its care program.
+Many senior communities offer integrated health, nutrition and fitness services in their Wellness Programs, such as Silverado Highland Park senior living in Highland Park, Illinois, which includes Clinical Services, Nutrition, Fall Prevention and Diabetic Services as part of its care program.
 Their health maintenance services are overseen by a trained RN, and meals are planned with proper senior nutrition in mind: lots of whole grains, fruits and vegetables, and plenty of opportunities for hydration.

 As a result, they state, “we have very few blood pressure/blood sugar issues, urinary tract infections (UTI’s) and little weight loss.”